seerbit/invoice-management-fastapi-seerbit-api/README.md

 • MongoDB instance (local or hosted)

-• SeerBit API credentials (API URL, Public Key, Encrypted Key)
+• SeerBit Invoice API credentials (API URL, Public Key, Encrypted Key)

+• Create a SeerBit account: To get your API credentials (Public Key), create an account at [SeerBit](https://seerbit.com/) and follow the instructions to access your API details.

 • `.env` file with the following keys: